garrandall/popular-music-data/tracks/i-must-be-dreaming-giuffria.md

 Slowly I'm learning, why my heart is burning

-Through the dark nights, how we loved, I can't live without you I want to look and feel your touch, ooh
+Through the dark nights, how we loved, I can't live without you I want to look and feel your touch, oh

 I must be dreaming, I must be dreaming, I must be dreaming